 Accessibility

-As mentioned above, Split is the second-largest city in Croatia and, therefore, it is a major transport hub and is well-connected throughout Croatia and even abroad.
-You can find a number of direct buses from cities like Zagreb, Zadar, Dubrovnik and many others.
+Split is a major transport hub and is well-connected throughout Croatia and even abroad.
+You can find several direct buses from cities like Zagreb, Zadar, Dubrovnik and many others.
 It is also easy to reach Split via bus from cities like Mostar in bordering Bosnia & Herzegovina.

 Much like Zadar as well, Split can serve as a great base for exploring a lot of the things that lie in the region and having a car while you’re there can prove a great convenience.
 While it really isn’t necessary to have it in the city itself, it can really be an asset if you want to go on any of the fantastic day trips from Split there are to choose from.